New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: New Derivation of Oscillation Probabilities

 respectively.
 Substituting these representations into (\ref{eq82})-(\ref{eq85}), the oscillation probabilities for $\nu_{\alpha L}$ to $\nu_{\alpha L}$, $\nu_{\beta L}$, $\nu_{\alpha R}$ and $\nu_{\beta R}$ are given by

 where we use the abbreviation $\sin \theta_L=s_L$ and $\cos \theta_L=c_L$ and so on.
-As shown above, we derived the oscillation probabilities with and without chirality-flip in a unified way by using the Dirac equation.
+As shown above, we derived the oscillation probabilities for both the case with chirality-flip and the case without chirality-flip in a unified way by using the Dirac equation.
 The oscillation probabilities obtained above are exact ones based on the equal momentum assumption.
 Taking the limit $m/E\to 0$, one can see that these oscillation probabilities coincide with the well-known probabilities derived by the Schr$\ddot{\rm o}$dinger equation.

 Here, we list some crucial points in order.
 First, in the probabilities without chirality-flip, the new terms (\ref{new-survive}) and (\ref{new-transition}) appear in addition to the well-known terms (\ref{old-survive}) and (\ref{old-transition}).
 At the same time, the probabilities with chirality-flip are in order $O(m^2/E^2)$.
 As shown later, these terms in order $O(m^2/E^2)$ cancel out each other and the sum of all probabilities is kept in one.
 Second, we found that the oscillation probabilities depend on not only the mass squared differences but also the absolute value of mass in exact expressions.
 Third, the new CP phase appears in the probabilities even for Dirac neutrino in two generations if there exist some new interactions which distinguish the flavor of right-handed neutrinos.
 This new phase appears in the probabilities with chirality-flip and can be interpreted to be a comprehensive phase including the Majorana phase.